jupyterlab/jupyterlab/packages/faq-extension/faq.md

 JupyterLab is intended to be a full replacement for the classic Jupyter Notebook.
 Because of this, our plan is to gradually retire the classic Jupyter Notebook after JupyterLab 1.0 is released.
-However, we will support the classic notebook for a signifciant period of time to help users and extension authors through this transition.
+However, we will support the classic notebook for a significant period of time to help users and extension authors through this transition.
 It is important to note that the notebook server and the notebook document format is unchanged during this transition.